With the Road to Reliability™ Framework you can reduce your downtime by 90%.

 The last category of defects is “C” which stands for Careless Work Habits.

-Careless work habits contribute the remaining 84% of the defects, and these defects become failures over random periods of time.
+Careless work habits contribute to the remaining 84% of the defects, and these defects become failures over random periods of time.

 Careless is not the same as irresponsible.